 This concept refers to when the liable party acted carelessly or recklessly, often violating a law, code, regulation, or safety rule.
 These actions lead to accidents, injuries, and financial losses.

-Negligence can be a factor in many different scenarios, including car accidents, slip and falls, medical malpractice cases, and nursing home abuse cases.
+Negligence can be a factor in many different scenarios, including car accidents, product liability, medical malpractice cases, and nursing home abuse cases.
+For example, a Birmingham slip and fall lawyer can determine how a property owner was negligent for failing to maintain a safe environment where you slipped and fell.

 Strict liability occurs when there are laws in place that hold a party accountable regardless of negligence or fault.